School Science Lessons

 African wormwood, (Artemisia afra), African sagebush, lanyana, wild eals, perennial, up to 1 metre, fragrant ferny foliage | Scopoletin | Asteraceae

-Fringed sagebush, (Artemisia frigida), ("Wormwood frigida"), frigida wormwood, perennial with woody base, aromatic small shrub, up to 50 cm, grey-green feather-like leaves, drought resistant, herbal medicine, widespread species, Asteraceae
+Fringed sagebush, (Artemisia frigida), ("Wormwood frigida"), frigida wormwood, perennial with woody base, aromatic small shrub, up to 50 cm, grey-green feather-like leaves, drought resistant, folk medicine, widespread species, Asteraceae.

-Black genipi, (Artemisia genipi), used with other Artemisia to make genipi herbal liqueur, Europe, Asteraceae
+Black genipi, (Artemisia genipi), is used with other Artemisia to make genipi herbal liqueur, Europe, Asteraceae.

 Gray sagewort, (Artemisia ludoviciana), prairie sage, white sagebrush, Louisiana-sage, western-sage, Mexican sagewort, silver wormwood | Arteglasin A | Asteraceae